ER Vulpeculae

 The corona of ER Vul was found to be a strong source of soft X-rays by F. M. Walter and S. Bowyer in 1981.
 The eclipsing nature of the system was confirmed by T. H. Kadouri in 1981, with the primary eclipse being an occultation.
-Radio emission was detected with the VLA in 1992, and it was found to be the one of the most luminous main-sequence stars known in that band.
+Radio emission was detected with the VLA in 1992, and it was found to be one of the most luminous main-sequence stars known in that band.
 Due to gravitational interaction that has forced a tidal lock with their close orbit, both stars are rotating rapidly – more than 40 times the rotation rate of the Sun, which is driving their magnetic dynamo.
 They show the "strongest coronal and chromospheric emissions of any main-sequence G-type star".

 C. İbanoğlu and associates in 1993 were able to explain the light curve of this system through a combination of "proximity effects, wavelike distortions, mutual eclipses, and short-term light fluctuations".
 By measuring variations in Hydrogen alpha emission, Ö. Çakırlı and associates in 2003 found that cooler secondary component is the more active of the pair.
 However, other observers have observed that the primary is the more active.
 This changeover may be the result of magnetic interaction between the stars.
 In 2005, E. Shkolnik and associates discovered a high-velocity stream passing between the stars toward the secondary component.
 This stream is creating a large active area on the companion.